 Former President Jimmy Carter Suffers Broken Hip

-Former President Jimmy Carter is recovering after falling and breaking his hip this morning, according to a statement from The Carter Center.
+Former President Jimmy Carter is recovering after falling and breaking his hip this morning, according to a statement from the Carter Center.

 The center said Carter was preparing to go turkey hunting when he fell in his home.
 It added that he is now "recovering comfortably" after undergoing surgery at the Phoebe Sumter Medical Center in Americus, Georgia.
-His wife Rosalynn is with him at the medical center.
+His wife, Rosalynn, is with him at the medical center.

 "President Carter said his main concern is that turkey season ends this week, and he has not reached his limit," the statement reads.
 "He hopes the State of Georgia will allow him to rollover the unused limit to next year."